 Initial Samples Released January 31, 2013

-The template upon which all of the samples are based was designed and refined by Colorado educators to highlight what students should understand, know and be able to do at the end of a given unit (detailed description of the curriculum template components).
-There are some unique aspects to the mathematics samples at particular grade levels, which are documented in the bullet points below.
+The template upon which all of the samples are based derived from research and was designed and refined by Colorado educators to highlight what students should understand, know and be able to do at the end of a given unit or plan of study (detailed description of the curriculum template components).
+There are some unique aspects to the reading, writing, and communicating samples at particular grade levels, which are documented in the bullet points below.

-To learn more about the Math curriculum samples watch this presentation:
+To learn more about the RWC curriculum samples watch the embedded presentations.

 - 8th Grade (Word or PDF)